johndoh/roundcube-swipe/README.md

 Roundcube Webmail Swipe
 =======================
-This plugin adds left/right/down swipe actions to entries in the the message list on touch devices (tables/phones) with browsers that support touch events.
+This plugin adds left/right/down swipe actions to entries in the the message list on touch devices (tables/phones).

 ATTENTION
 ---------